booo/node-bitcoin-p2p/README.md

     Error: Cannot find module '../build-cc/default/native'

-This happens when the native components of node-bitcoin-p2p are not compiled yet.
+This happens when the native components of BitcoinJS are not compiled yet.

-Go to the node-bitcoin-p2p folder and run:
+Go to the `bitcoinjs` folder and run:

 ``` sh
 node-waf configure build